NotDaniArya/NotDaniARya/README.md

 ### 👨‍💻 About Me

-Saya adalah seorang lulusan **Sistem Informasi** dengan fokus dan antusiasme yang mendalam pada **Pengembangan Aplikasi Mobile (Flutter & Kotlin) dan Web (PHP)**.
-Saya memiliki pengalaman praktis dari program bergengsi **Bangkit Academy 2024 Batch 1** sebagai Mobile Developer, di mana saya berkolaborasi dalam tim untuk membangun aplikasi dan berhasil membuat aplikasi tersebut menjadi **50 besar aplikasi terbaik** di program Bangkit Academy 2024 Batch 1.
+I am an **Information Systems** graduate with a deep focus and enthusiasm for **Mobile App Development (Flutter & Kotlin) and Web Development (PHP)**.
+I have practical experience from the prestigious **Bangkit Academy 2024 Batch 1** program as a Mobile Developer, where I collaborated in a team to build an application.
+We successfully led our project to become one of the **Top 50 Capstone Projects** in the program.

 ---